|

 miles below the Port

-The action at Troth's Landing
+The action at Troth's

-Richmond theater, de Gournay arrived at Port Hudson to do what he and his
+from the Richmond theater, de Gournay arrived at Port

-battery did best-- build and defend fortifications.
+Hudson to do what he and his battery did best-- build and defend

-Born into privilege in Brittany,
+Born into privilege in

-France, as a marquis, de Gournay spent his early manhood in Cuba as a manager
+Brittany, France, as a marquis, de Gournay spent his

-of his father's vest sugar plantations.
-In 1851 he became involved in the
+early manhood in Cuba as a manager of his father's vest sugar plantations.
+In

-failed fight for Cuban independence that led to the execution of the
+1851 he became involved in the failed fight for Cuban independence that led to

-insurgents.
-Under those circumstances, the young marquis left Cuba, choosing
+the execution of the insurgents.
+Under those circumstances, the young marquis

-the familiarity of French New Orleans as his new home.
+left Cuba, choosing the familiarity of French New Orleans as his new home.

-Louisiana proved a successful
+Louisiana proved a

-choice for de Gournay.
-He acquired land in the sugar cane region and served as
+successful choice for de Gournay.
+He acquired land in

-editor of the Picayune in 1860.
-On the eve of war his estate in New Orleans was
+the sugar cane region and served as editor of the Picayune in 1860.
+On the eve

-situated in the city's ruling Creole society, which counted many transplanted
+aged 33 and found himself comfortably situated in the city's ruling Creole

-Frenchmen like himself among its elite.
+society, which counted many transplanted Frenchmen like himself among its

 War fever reached New Orleans